-Purchase of goods and services with a \value up to the threshold contained in the Act may be undertaken using the procurement by quotation method.
-Below details the minimum number of quotations required based on the estimated value of the goods or services to be procured;
+Purchase of goods and services with a value up to the threshold contained in the Act may be undertaken using the procurement by quotation method.
+Below details the minimum number of quotations required based on the estimated value of the goods or services to be procured:

-Estimated value of Goods or Services inclusive of GST Minimum requirements \$0.00 to \$1,000 Minimum of one (1) verbal quote; petty cash may be used for the purchase for up to \$100; From \$101 to \$1,000 credit cards may be used for these purchases. \$1,001 to \$5,000 Minimum of two (2) written quotations based on Quotation process. \$5,001 to \$50,000 Minimum of three (3) written quotations based on Quotation process.
-Or direct purchase using a prescribed agency contract. \$50,001 to \$150,000 Minimum of three (3) written quotations based on Quotation process.
-Or three (3) written quotation using a prescribed agency contract.
+Estimated value of Goods or Services inclusive of GST Minimum requirements \$0.00 to \$2,000 Minimum of one (1) verbal quote; reimbursement may be done for the urgent purchase for up to \$100 if made by employee; Up to \$1,000 credit cards may be used for these purchases. \$2,001 to \$10,000 Minimum of two (2) written quotations based or Quotation process or a Certificate of Exemption is unable to gather enough quotes. \$10,001 to \$150,000 Minimum of three (3) written quotations based on Quotation process.
+Or most advantageous procurement strategy including but not limited to: (a) RFQ or EOI (b) Existing LGP, Procurement Australia, Regional Procurement contracts or State Government Arrangements (s55(3)) (c) Certificate of exemption if unable to gather enough quotes (d) Evaluation Report to Management \$150,000 to \$250,000 Minimum of three (3) written quotations based on Quotation process.
+Or most advantageous procurement strategy including but not limited to: (a) Additional quotes up to \$250,000 (b) Public Tender or EOI (c) Existing LGP, Procurement Australia, Regional Procurement contracts or State Government arrangements (s55(3)) (d) Certificate of exemption if unable to gather enough quotes (e) Evaluation Report to Management (f) Enter to Contract Register as per GIPA reporting requirements Above \$250,000 Most advantageous procurement strategy including but not limited to: (a) Public Tender or EOI (b) Existing LGP, Procurement Australia, Regional Procurement contracts or State Government arrangements (s55(3))